What Does Carnation Flower Mean and Symbolise?

 Uses of Carnations

 Carnation plants and their flowers make a great addition to growing in an outdoor garden or pot.
-It makes a great cut fresh flower arranged in bouquets or vases – especially for remembering mom’s on Mother’s Day or Veterans in World War 2.
-But its most famous use is as a crown for coronating the ancient Greek gods and goddesses!
+It makes a great cut fresh flower arranged in bouquets or vases for special occasions for loved ones.

 Aside from their floral uses, Dianthus flowers also have a few medicinal applications.
-A tea infusion can be made from these flowers that have a calming and healing effect on the nervous system.
-This infusion also has claims of treating common kidney and bladder ailments as well as eczema and constipation.
+A carnation tea infusion can be made from these flowers that have a calming and healing effect on the nervous system.
+This infusion also has claims of treating common kidney and bladder ailments as well as eczema and stomach aches.

 In historic European times, the flowers were traditionally used to treat common fevers.
 During the Elizabethan era, these were also used as a spice in wine and ale as a substitute for expensive cloves.